pilight/pilight/CONTRIBUTING.md

 Coding style
 ------------
+pilight uses the [Artistic Style](http://astyle.sourceforge.net) tool to enforce code style policies to ensure that the code style remains consistent throughout our codebase.
+The following rules apply to all C code in the pilight repository.
 The following rules apply to all C code in the pilight repository.

 To make it easier to work with the code style guidelines, there is a [git pre-commit hook](ci/pre-commit) in ci/pre-commit which can be used to run